-I dont buy into the idea that you cant be friends with your staff, in fact, quite the opposite.
+I dont buy into the idea that managers cant be friends with their staff, in fact, quite the opposite.

-10 reasons why you absolutely should be friends with your staff:
+10 reasons why Managers should be friends with their employees:

 - Friends help you feel connected, like you are part of something.

 - Friends care about you and if you care about the work you do, so will they!

 - Friends want you to succeed.

 - Friends have a deeper level of trust in you and vice versa.

 - Friends have fun and we all know that time flies when you’re having fun!

 - Friends support you, particularly when youre going through a tough time.